build-security/docs/working-with-envs.md

 Now that we are satisfied with our policy, we would like to have our changes approved before rolling-out the policy to production - our integration with Git will allow us to do so.

-We would likely want to merge our policy to the `main` branch - we would therefore open a pull-request for our changes for merging the changes from branch `development-branch` to `main`.
+We would likely want to merge our policy to the `main` branch - we would therefore open a pull-request for our changes for merging the changes from branch `develop` to `main`.
 This will allow our peers to review the changes in the Rego files and approve them.

 ![Pull request example for policy changes on Git](.gitbook/assets/policy-pull-request.png)